HackYourFuture-CPH/hyf-elastic-bootcamp/week3/lesson-plan.md

 ```
 cd movie-backend
-npm install winston express-winston @elastic/ecs-winston-format got
+npm install winston @elastic/ecs-winston-format got
 ```

-Under movie-backend create a `utils` folder with a `logger.js` file inside it and save it with the contents found [here](https://raw.githubusercontent.com/mgiota/apm-movie-demo-app/logs/movie-backend/src/logger.js).
+Under movie-backend create a `utils` folder with a `logger.js` file inside it and save it with the contents found [here](https://raw.githubusercontent.com/mgiota/apm-movie-demo-app/logs/movie-backend/src/utils/logger.js).

-Open `index.js` to make use of the logger we just created.
-Add following code after const port = 3001 (line 17):
+Open `index.js` and add following lines of code after line 17 where you defined the port number:

 ```
-const logger = require('./logger').logger;
+const logger = require('./utils/logger').logger;
+const expressRequestLogger = require('./utils/logger').expressRequestLogger;
-const errorLogger = require('./logger').errorLogger;
+const expressErrorLogger = require('./utils/logger').expressErrorLogger;
-app.use(logger);
+app.use(expressRequestLogger({ logger }))
 ```

  The error logger needs to be added AFTER the express routers and BEFORE any of your custom error handlers.
 You should add following code before the errorHandler function:
 ```
 app.use('/error', function(req, res, next) {
-  // here we cause an error in the pipeline
+  // here we cause an error in the pipeline.
   return next(new Error("This is an error"));
 });

-// express-winston errorLogger makes sense AFTER the router.
+// Express error logger makes sense after the router
-app.use(errorLogger);
+app.use(expressErrorLogger({ logger }));
 ```

 Let's test what we've done so far:
 * Open your browser and navigate to `http://localhost:3001/movies`.
 You should see a `logs.json` file under a newly created logs folder.
 * Open your `db.js` file and change the password to a wrong one.
-Refresh your browser and verify that a new error will appear in your logs.json file.
+Refresh your browser and verify that a new line with the message `error handling GET /error` will appear in your logs.json file.
 Don't forget to undo the change to the db.js file.

 ### 2. Create a Node.js HTTP request application